Somonauk, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $71,375, and the median income for a family was $87,667.
 Males had a median income of $50,000 versus $27,639 for females.
 The per capita income for the village was $32,921.
 About 3.7% of families and 7.7% of the population were below the poverty line, including 8.8% of those under age 18 and 5.9% of those age 65 or over.

 Education

 The village of Somonauk is served by Somonauk Community Unit School District (CUSD) #432 which offers grades Pre-K–12.
 The school's athletic teams are known as the Bobcats.
 School colors are blue and gold.
 The school's song is titled "Bobcat Loyalty", and is a basic spin-off of the University of Illinois' fight song, named "Illinois Loyalty".

 The community adjoins a private community known as "Lake Holiday".
 Somonauk School District covers most of the west side of the lake as well as a section of the southeast side.
 Sandwich Community Unit School District 430 covers most of the east side and a two small sections on the west side of the lake.